digidem/mapeo-docs/for-developers/architecture-overview.md

 **Database**

 KappaDB is one of the fundamental primitives of Mapeo Core that handles indexing of data that isn't media \(i.e., it does not handle images\).
-KappaDB is a flexible database for peer-to-peer applications that we released in 2017, and is considered stable.
+KappaDB is a flexible database for peer-to-peer applications that we developed in 2018, and is considered stable.
 If you haven't yet, go ahead and [try the workshop](https://github.com/kappa-db/workshop) to familiarize yourself with how it works.

 **Configuration**